Cancer Prevention must start at home

 You make about 200 or so rogue cells throughout each day, but under normal circumstances your immune system mops them up.
 However if your immune system is impaired, they stand far more chance of beating the system, and you are then on your way to a cancer.
 There are many things that can weaken your immune system and are thus indirect causes of cancer.
 Where Cancer Bodies and Governments get their knickers in a twist is that they seem to only want to look at direct causes.
 And ones that cant sue them, or ones that dont give them money.

-IARC, the International Agency for cancer in Lyon, is about to declare lack of sleep, and poor sleeping habits carcinogenic.
-Research shows that lack of sleep reduces melatonin levels and this is linked (probably via two hormones that melatonin seems to control IGF-1 and Oestrogen) to increased cancer risk, probably directly and indirectly as melatonin is a powerful antioxidant too.
+IARC, the International Agency for cancer in Lyon, has declared poor sleeping habits carcinogenic.
+Research shows that lack of sleep reduces melatonin levels and this is linked (probably via two hormones that melatonin seems to control, IGF-1 and Oestrogen) to increased cancer risk, probably directly and indirectly as melatonin is a powerful antioxidant too.
 Yet we know that EMFs reduce melatonin levels similarly.
-Why is IARC not thinking to declare EMFs (from masts, mobile phones etc) carcinogenic?
-Perchance it is that sleep cannot sue Governments, nor can it pay for lobbyists in Parliament, nor mobile phone licences?

 Some chemicals are directly toxic.
 Heavy metals like cadmium are linked to kidney cancer; mercury to leukaemia.
 After World War II the worldwide production of chemicals was 1 million tonnes.
 Now it approaches 500 million.
 Some chemical compounds like dioxins are extremely, and directly, toxic.
 Other chemical compounds like phthalates, parabens and BPA can mimic the action of oestrogen when in the body and have a number of serious and negative effects.
 They are called xenoestrogens and are endocrine disrupters.
-Oestrogen has been proven since 1994 (by the NCI in the USA) to be a cause of cancer it fuels the fire.
+The World Health Organisation declared in a 2013 report that they were dangerous and should be kicked out.
+Oestrogen has been proven since 1994 (by the NCI in the USA) to be a cause of cancer; it fuels the fire.

 We finally make it to the front door.
 Here it is a good idea to adopt an oriental custom and leave your outdoor shoes outside.
 Why bring in the lead still found in traces on our pavements, or the germs, pesticides and herbicides into the house and onto the carpets?
 Again scientific studies have shown that is exactly what you do!
 Carpets hold over a hundred times more dust than wood flooring and research shows lead levels in carpet dust exceed those in clean-up levels from toxic factory sites!
 Think about getting rid of your carpets!
 If not, vacuum at least twice per week and use a vacuum cleaner with at least a HEPA filter.